 Information shared with other parties

-We may disclose your personal information to law enforcement agencies, government/regulatory bodies, internet service providers and content protection organizations as required or allowed by law.
+Generally, we will only disclose your data to other parties with your consent, for example if you choose to share content via social media functionality.
+We may also disclose your personal information to law enforcement agencies, government/regulatory bodies, internet service providers and content protection organizations as required or allowed by law.
 For example, if you post inappropriate or objectionable content on our services or where we reasonably believe you may be in breach of the law, we may report your content and behaviour to relevant parties.

 Sale or transfer of all or part of our business or assets